msanthuru/TLTE/README.md

-# VinMin · TLTE C.I.C.
+# TLTE / VinMin

-VinMin is part of the TLTE C.I.C. ecosystem — building modern digital tools, identity frameworks, and community-focused infrastructure for the global Tamil community.

-This repository serves as an open, public-safe space for:
-- foundational utilities
-- shared modules
-- documentation
-- community-driven improvements

-Internal systems and secure components of TLTE C.I.C. and TLTE Cloud are maintained privately in separate environments.
+TLTE (Transformative League for Tamil Eelam) is a long-term, community-first framework focused on **identity, opportunity, cultural continuity, and transparent collaboration** across a globally distributed community.

+VinMin is the commercial and operational layer that supports the development, maintenance, and scaling of tools and services aligned with TLTE’s mission.

+This repository documents **public-facing structure and principles only**.
+Private systems, internal operations, and security-sensitive components are intentionally excluded.

 ---

-## 🚀 TLTE C.I.C.
-Vision (Public Overview)

-TLTE C.I.C. focuses on:
+## Documentation

+- **Overview**
+  `docs/OVERVIEW.md` — What TLTE / VinMin is and what it aims to achieve

-- digital identity frameworks
+- **Principles**
+  `docs/PRINCIPLES.md` — Guiding values and design philosophy (public-safe)

-- community empowerment tools
+- **Governance**
-- Tamil global connectivity platforms
+  `docs/GOVERNANCE.md` — Governance principles and accountability approach

-- hybrid-language UI/UX development
+- **Roadmap**
-- safe, transparent, scalable infrastructure

-VinMin functions as the technical and research layer supporting these goals.
+  `docs/ROADMAP.md` — High-level directional phases (non-time-bound)

 ---

-## 📁 Repository Structure (Planned)

-Private and security-sensitive systems will **not** appear in this repository.
+## Architecture (Conceptual)

+- `architecture/SYSTEM_OVERVIEW.md`
+- `architecture/SECURITY_LAYERS.md`
+- `architecture/DATA_FLOW.md`

+These documents describe **structure and intent**, not implementation details.

 ---

+## Community

+- `community/CODE_OF_CONDUCT.md`
+- `community/CONTRIBUTING.md`

+Participation is expected to align with the project’s standards of respect, responsibility, and constructive collaboration.

+---

+## Scope Notice

+TLTE / VinMin is **not a political organisation** and does not operate as a sovereign authority.
+It functions as a **membership-driven, community-oriented framework** that operates within applicable laws and regulations in each jurisdiction.

+---

-## 📜 License
+## License

 This project is open-sourced under the **MIT License**.
-See the [`LICENSE`](LICENSE) file for details.
+See the `LICENSE` file for details.

-Public modules may be visible here; all internal infrastructure remains private as per TLTE C.I.C. security policy.
+---

+## Guiding Quote

+> **“There’s no edge to what I can do.
+The boundary doesn’t exist.”**

 ---